IHBC Petition for Charter Consultation and Update

 Introduction

-This work responds to a commitment agreed at our 2020 AGM when we adopted our Corporate Plan 2020-25, while further details are outlined below.
+This work responds to a commitment agreed at our 2020 AGM when we adopted our Corporate Plan 2020-25, Further details details on more recent progress is outlined and linked below.

-This web resource hosts our evolving understanding of a petition, successful or otherwise.
-It also serves as the consultation hub and reference for the institute's members, our networks and the widest stakeholders in the process.
+This IHBC Petition for Charter Consultation web resource hosts our evolving understanding of a petition, successful or otherwise.
+It also serves as our evolving consultation hub, reference and news update for the institute's members, our networks and the widest stakeholders in the process.

 Feedback and Consultation

-NB: Please first review the ‘Summary Resources’ listed below, as these will change throughout the programme.
+NB: Please also review the ‘Headline Resources’ listed below, as these will change throughout the programme.

 If you would like to submit a formal statement to the IHBC for review and record, simply email the Institute’s Company Secretary Lydia Porter at admin@ihbc.org.uk.